53v3n3d4/Zukan-Icon-Theme/README.md

 ## Upgrade

 Package Control, by default, auto upgrade packages plugins.
-So this package will get icons PNGs and data files auto upgraded.
+So this package will get icons PNGs and data file auto upgraded.
 Icons preferences and syntaxes are built based on user syntaxes and themes installed.

 We are auto upgrading icons preferences and syntaxes by default.